 I have been studying bonsai since 1994, in an ever-increasing velocity.
-I have been a board member of the Iowa Bonsai Association, and served as Vice President of the Alabama Bonsai Society for 2011 and 2012.
+I have been a board member of the Iowa Bonsai Association, and served as Vice President of the Alabama Bonsai Society for 2011-2017.
 I have been the club’s show chairman twice, and unofficially, the guest artist coordinator, which included the honor of hosting Peter Warren and Bjorn Bjorholm in our home and club over the last couple years.
+I am currently a student of Bjorn Bjorholm, and have worked with him several times a year since 2012, including intensives at Eise-en, and private work at home.

 In June 2012, my Chishio Improved Japanese Maple was accepted and shown at the 3rd U.S. National Bonsai Exhibition, in Rochester, NY.
 It has been in development since 2002.
 Here is a shot of the composition: